-Diners heard about the chops, and asked George to make them.
+Diners heard about the chips, and asked George to make them.
 Soon they were being served up all over New York and America!

 It is fair to say that George probably didn’t invent the potato chip – they were already being served in Europe.
 But thanks to George, the favorite snack was introduced to America.

-This ‘potato chip’ bag book is my favorite black history month activity.
+This ‘potato chip’ bag book is one of my favorite black history activities.
 It comes in two sizes; ‘individual size’ and ‘sharing size’, so that students can work on the books independently or in groups.
 There is a page about George, and blank pages for students to write their own text.